arasdk/fabric-code-samples/shortcuts/readme.md

 ## Usage Scenarios
 The following table presents some usage scenarios with different parameter settings.
 The notebook supports a few different scenarios for creating shortcuts for both 'Files' and 'Tables', but is mostly aimed at bulk-operations for 'Tables'.
+It can create shortcuts from both Lakehouses and Warehouses (with schema designation).

 <br>